 As Kiwanians we take great pride in the "K-Family", the worldwide network of Kiwanians and Kiwanis-sponsored programs for service-minded people of all ages.
 The latter include Key Clubs at the high school level, Circle K (CKI) at the collegiate level, Builders Clubs for middle-schoolers, K-Kids at the elementary school level and Aktion Clubs for adults with disabilities.
-These organizations provide opportunities for their members to lead, to grow and to belong through community service.
+In March of 2017, the Kiwanis Club of Charlottesville board approved the establishment of two Aktion Clubs in Charlottesville, These organizations provide opportunities for their members to lead, to grow and to belong through community service.

 Over 400 local youth belong to the "SLP's" sponsored by the Kiwanis Club of Charlottesville.
 We sponsor an active CKI club at the University of Virginia, and CKI members in turn help us support a K-Kids club at Venable Elementary School.
 The latter is located only a few blocks from the UVa grounds.
 We support Key Clubs at four area high schools: Charlottesville High School, Albemarle High School, Western Albemarle High School, and Monticello High School

 The Key Leader Program

 Key Leader is a leadership development weekend for high school students ages 14-18 and is open to all high school students, not just Key Club members.
 The goal is to give each student participant an opportunity to experience personal development, growth and fellowship.
 They learn about achieving excellence and becoming a true leader in all aspects of their lives.
 For many, it is a life changing program.